civicrm/civicrm-sysadmin-guide/docs/customize/extensions.md

 # Extensions

 !!! tip "See Comparison of Add-On Formats"
     There are many ways to extend CiviCRM with benefits and drawbacks for each.
-See [Add-on Formats](https://wiki.civicrm.org/confluence/display/CRMDOC/Add-on+Formats) to help decide which is appropriate for your current needs.
+See [Packaging Formats](https://docs.civicrm.org/dev/en/latest/extensions/packaging/) to help decide which is appropriate for your current needs.
 This page covers "native" CiviCRM extensions - which are NOT restricted to use with a specific CMS.
 CiviCRM can also be "extended and customized" using CMS-specific extensions - e.g Drupal modules, Joomla components, and WordPress plugins.
-Refer to the [add-on formats page](https://wiki.civicrm.org/confluence/display/CRMDOC/Add-on+Formats) on this wiki and to each CMS's documentation for more information.
+Refer to the [Packaging Formats](https://docs.civicrm.org/dev/en/latest/extensions/packaging/) page and to each CMS's documentation for more information.

 !!! note "More information about CiviCRM Extensions"

-    To find out more about developing CiviCRM Extensions, please visit [Create an Extension](https://wiki.civicrm.org/confluence/display/CRMDOC/Create+an+Extension) page.
+    To find out more about developing CiviCRM extensions, see the [Extensions](https://docs.civicrm.org/dev/en/latest/extensions/) page in the Developer Guide.

 ## Enabling extensions